-- 3. East Renfrewshire Council has undertaken long term financial planning for many years. - 4.
-Capital planning is undertaken over a rolling 10 year period, reflecting the contents of the Capital Investment Strategy and the need to plan infrastructure over an extended period. - 5.
-The Council normally plans its detailed revenue budgets over a 3 year time horizon and seeks to align these with the multi-year settlements from the Scottish Government.
+3. East Renfrewshire Council has undertaken long term financial planning for many years.

+4. Capital planning is undertaken over a rolling 10 year period, reflecting the contents of the Capital Investment Strategy and the need to plan infrastructure over an extended period.

+5. The Council normally plans its detailed revenue budgets over a 3 year time horizon and seeks to align these with the multi-year settlements from the Scottish Government.
 Due to the recent production of single year budgets by the Scottish Government and to significant shifts in the overall budget allocated to local government making long term planning challenging, the Council has been unable to prepare and publish detailed 3 year budget plans, updated annually, as it has in previous years.
 The Council does, however, maintain a rolling 3 year departmental budget to assist with its Outcome Delivery Plans and produces a Financial Planning document each year, forecasting financial resource levels for the next 6 years.

-- 6. The Council had expected to receive three year settlement figures from the Scottish Government in December 2022 and had embarked on public consultation on this basis, however, due to the UK late autumn budget announcement, the Scottish Government settlement covered only 2023/24.
-As the Scottish Government will be announcing future budget plans in spring 2023, following a full UK budget, it is hoped that the Council can resume its multi-year detailed budget setting approach from 2024/25. - 7.
-The Council budget, which will be set today, will be set for a single year only, as a result of the lack of longer term national financial planning information.
-The budget proposals for 2023/24 reflect the terms of the Local Government draft settlement, announced by the Scottish Government on the 20th of December 2022, together with subsequent updates.
-The Council's Outcome Delivery Plan and outline multi-year budget plans for 2024/25 onwards will also be refined to take account of the final figures. - 8.
-Future multi-year budgets will align with longer term financial, workforce and asset planning.
-As recent settlements for Local Government have been on a single year only basis and have been difficult to predict, work has been undertaken by the Corporate Management Team to plan for a number of financial scenarios. - 9.
-Traditionally the longer term financial outlook and the associated financial plans of the council have been presented at the annual budget meeting.
-This paper updates the Financial Planning document approved on 3 March 2022 and covers the next six years, 2023/24 to 2028/29. - 10.
-It should be noted that financial planning is extremely difficult in the present economic and political situation, with continuing uncertainty on both the impact of Ukraine and the legacy of the COVID-19 pandemic complicating matters.
+As the Scottish Government intends to resume publication of multi-year settlements from May/June 2022, it is expected that the Council will resume its 3 year detailed budget setting approach from 2023/24.

+6. The Council budget, which will be set today, will be set for a single year only, as a result of the lack of longer term national financial planning information.
+The budget proposals for 2022/23 reflect the terms of the Local Government draft settlement, announced by the Scottish Government on the 20th of December 2021, together with the late announcement of a further £120m of non-recurring funding for Councils in 2022/23.
+The Council's Outcome Delivery Plan and outline multi-year budget plans for 2023/24 onwards will also be refined to take account of the final figures.

+7. Future multi-year budgets will align with longer term financial, workforce and asset planning.
+As recent settlements for Local Government have been on a single year only basis and have been difficult to predict, work has been undertaken by the Corporate Management Team to plan for a number of financial scenarios.

+8. Traditionally the longer term financial outlook and the associated financial plans of the council have been presented at the annual budget meeting.
+This paper updates the Financial Planning document approved on 25 February 2021 and covers the next six years, 2022/23 to 2027/28.

+9. It should be noted that financial planning is extremely difficult in the present economic and political situation, with continuing uncertainty on both the impact of Brexit and the ongoing COVID-19 pandemic complicating matters.
 Financial markets are uncertain about future economic growth prospects and the impact on the finances available to Scottish local government is very difficult to predict.
-One year budget settlements, high inflation/utility costs and late settlement of pay awards are making the situation even more challenging. - 11.
-The Monetary Policy Committee of the Bank of England has taken action to address the inflationary pressures by implementing a series of increases in interest rates in recent months.
-This has resulted in the rate of inflation slowly beginning to reduce, but it is not yet certain when inflation and interest rates will fall back to previous levels.
+One year budget settlements, rising inflation and late settlement of pay awards are making the situation even more challenging.
 The Council will have to be prepared to continue to analyse a range of scenarios and be ready to undertake detailed budget planning as the most likely scenarios emerge for future years from future multi-year settlements.